Home » Finding A School » VA Approved Flight Training: An Overview

 3. The type of school and program in which you’re enrolled.

-Here are some details regarding how the program you attend determines the benefits available.
+Dollar amounts aren’t the only detail to pay attention to; here are some details regarding how the program you attend determines the benefits available.
 If you are enrolled in:

 • A degree program that contains flight training at a public college or university.
 The VA will pay for up to the full in-state tuition and fees.
 You may also get a monthly housing allowance and money to cover books and supplies.